Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 coffeehouses and events frequented by our members, as well as by e-mail,

-In addition, they are often listed by other organizations in their
+conventional mail and word of mouth.
+In addition, they are often listed by other

-publicity in newspapers, radio and TV through press releases, etc. We also have sign up lists at our events
+and TV through press releases, etc. We

-for inclusion in our mailing lists.
+also have sign up lists at our events for inclusion in our mailing lists.

 Our